datacommonsorg/docsite/custom_dc/custom_data.md

 You can have a multi-level group hierarchy by using `/` as a separator between each group.

-`searchDescriptions`
+searchDescriptions

 : An array of descriptions to be used for creating more NL embeddings for the variable.
 This is only needed if the variable `name` is not sufficient for generating embeddings.

-### `groupStatVarsByProperty` (explicit schema only)
+### groupStatVarsByProperty (explicit schema only)

-: Optional: Causes the Statistical Variable Explorer to create a top-level category called "Custom Variables", and groups together variables with the same population types and measured properties.
+Optional: Causes the Statistical Variable Explorer to create a top-level category called "Custom Variables", and groups together variables with the same population types and measured properties.
 For example:

 ![group_screenshot](/assets/images/custom_dc/customdc_screenshot10.png){: width="400"}